runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

  andBool InitialLqtAddress ==K 0
 ```

-## Pool Share Price Never Decreasing
+## Liquidity Share Price Never Decreasing

 The property `[inv]` states the relationship between the Dexter state variables and the actual pool reserves and liquidity supply.
 Now we formulate another property regarding the relationship over the Dexter state variables themselves.

 Let XtzPool, TokenPool, and LqtTotal be the current value of the Dexter state variables.
-Suppose that an operation updates the state variables to new values, say, XtzPool’, TokenPool’, and LqtTotal’, respectively.
+Suppose that an operation updates the state variables to new values, say, XtzPool', TokenPool', and LqtTotal', respectively.
 Then, for any (successful) execution of an arbitrary operation, we must have:
 ```
   XtzPool' * TokenPool'        LqtTotal'
   ---------------------  >=  ( -------- )^2